Coronavirus digest: German infection rate at 2-month low, vaccinations speed up | DW | 14.05.2021

 The Robert Koch Institute, the country's public health agency for infectious diseases, reported that the number of new coronavirus infections nationwide per 100,000 people fell to 96.5.

-This is the first time since March 20 that the number had dropped below 100.
+This is the first time since March 20 that the number has dropped below 100.

 Meanwhile, Germany on Wednesday achieved its highest-ever number of people vaccinated in one day, administering 1.35 million shots.

-Germany has now given at least one dose to nearly 29.9 million people, or 35.9% of its population.
+Germany has now administered at least one dose to nearly 29.9 million people, or 35.9% of its population.
 Out of these, 8.8 million people, or 10.6%, are now fully vaccinated.

 There are considerable differences across Germany in the types of restrictions on public life and businesses that are in place.